AVoid.

 Generate Plan

-The "Generate Plan" page helps users create personalized project plans with options to adjust task complexity and focus duration.
+Helps users create personalized project plans with options to adjust task complexity and focus duration.
 Users can highlight text directly from a page or type a description into an input box, refine their input, and let the AI generate a tailored plan with just a click.

-View and Edit Plan
+View & Edit Plan

 After generating a plan, users can view the AI-generated tasks organized by weeks and days, with estimated completion times and sessions based on attention span.
 They can edit tasks or adjust the schedule using an expanded calendar, then finalize their plan by clicking "Add to Calendar" to sync it with Google/IOS Calendar.

-Calendar Integration for
+Calendar Integration

 The user’s Google or IOS calendar will provide daily reminders for scheduled tasks.
 This seamless integration reinforces progress, helps allocate time effectively, and encourages a structured routine, reducing the risk of missed deadlines.